larryshamalama/archive_larryshamalama.github.io/_pages/projects.md

 layout: page
 title: posts
 permalink: /posts/
-description: Here are some miscellaneous posts that I write every now and then
+description: Here are some miscellaneous posts that I (intend to) write every now and then
 nav: true
 horizontal: false
 ---